Jaydee8652/EspressoBatch/README.md

 ```
 On first usage will attempt to determine the name of the local cluster, saving it to 'location.txt' to be referenced by other scripts.
 This string can be changed manually if necessary.

-Retreives the current slurm queue, determines the number of previously batched calculations, and then presents the user with 3 processes to run.
+Displays the current slurm queue, determines the number of previously batched calculations, and then presents the user with 3 processes to run.
 Any combination of these processes can be run through an integer input.
 ```
  - 1:
  Append the refcode of all local input directories to a .csv stored locally / on github